jonykrause/mapquest-geocoder/Readme.md

    - `location:received` Location was successfully geocoded and received
    - `location:rejected` Location got rejected, no result
-   - `geocoding:finished` Geocoding finished, includes all locations that were successfully geocoded and rejected
+   - `finished` Geocoding finished, includes all locations that were successfully geocoded and rejected

 ## API